lexseasson/agentic-decision-ledger/README.md

 This repo ships the minimal rails to implement these layers without imposing an agent framework.

 ---
+## Bootstrap vs install contracts (production reality)

+A single gate cannot govern its own evolution using the same contract it enforces for downstream repos.

+This repo ships two contract classes:

+- **Repo maintenance contract** (self-governance): allows changes to `adl/` and `.github/workflows/` under explicit bounded authority.
+- **Install/demo contract** (drop-in): demonstrates how to govern agent changes in a target repo without allowing workflow or secret surface expansion.

+This separation is the practical version of **authorization semantics vs execution traces** applied to real lifecycle ownership.

 ## Quick demo outcomes (v0.1)
 v0.1 includes two runnable paths: